 ••• Reg.
 IV.1.(a).
-Business Apportionable and Nonbusiness Non-apportionable Income Defined.
+Business-Apportionable and Nonbusiness Non-apportionable Income Defined.

-(1) Apportionment and Allocation.
-Article IV.1(a) and (e) require that every item of income be classified either as business apportionable income or nonbusiness non-apportionable income for purposes of classification as business apportionable or nonbusiness non-apportionable includes gains and losses.
+- (1) Apportionment and Allocation.
+Article IV.1(a) and (e) require that every item of income be classified either as business apportionable income or nonbusiness non-apportionable income.
+Income for purposes of classification as business apportionable or nonbusiness non-apportionable includes gains and losses.
 Business Apportionable income is apportioned among jurisdictions by use of a formula.
 Nonbusiness Non-apportionable income is specifically assigned or allocated to one or more specific jurisdictions pursuant to express rules.
-An item of income is classified as business apportionable income.
-An item of income is nonbusiness non-apportionable income.
-An item of income is nonbusiness non-apportionable income.

-(2) Business Apportionable Income.
-Business Apportionable income means all income that is apportionable under the Constitution of the United States and is not allocated under the laws of this state, including:
+An item of income is classified as business apportionable income if it falls within the definition of business apportionable income.
+An item of income is nonbusiness non-apportionable income only if it does not meet the definitional requirements for being classified as business-apportionable income. - (2) Business Apportionable Income.
+Business Apportionable income means all income that is apportionable under the Constitution of the United States and is not allocated under the laws of this state, including: - (A) income arising from transactions and activity in the regular course of the taxpayer's trade or business as defined in Article IV.1.(a).(i)(A), and - (B) income arising from tangible and intangible property if the acquisition, management, employment, development or disposition of the property is or was related to the operation of the taxpayer's trade or business as defined in Article IV.1.(a).(i)(B); and - (C) any income that would be allocable to this state under the Constitution of the United States, but that is apportioned rather than allocated pursuant to the laws of this state.

-(A) income arising from transactions and activity in the regular course of the taxpayer's trade or business as defined in Article IV.1.(a).(i)(A), and income of any type or class, and from any activity, that meets the relationshipdescribed either in IV.1.(a).(4), the "transactional test", or (5), the "functional test".
-The classification of income by the labels occasionally used, such as manufacturing income, compensation for services, sales income, interest, dividends, rents, royalties, gains, income derived from accounts receivable, operating income, nonoperating income, etc., is of no aid in determining whether income is business-apportionable or nonbusiness_non-apportionable income.
+income of any type or class, and from any activity, that meets the relationship-described either in IV.1.(a).(4), the "transactional test", or (5), the "functional test".
+The classification of income by the labels occasionally used, such as manufacturing income, compensation for services, sales income, interest, dividends, rents, royalties, gains, income derived from accounts receivable, operating income, nonoperating income, etc., is of no aid in determining whether income is business-apportionable or non-businessnon-apportionable income.